Irev-Dev/Round-Anything/README.md

 ## Extra

 I [live streamed](https://www.youtube.com/watch?v=1Tegarwy69I&t=2s) the making of [this part](https://github.com/Irev-Dev/monitor-stand-turn-camera) using this library.
-I was able to make the bulk of this part quickly even with some complex radii involved.
+I was able to make the bulk of this part quickly even with some complex radii involved thanks to the library.

 <img src="https://cdn.thingiverse.com/assets/ea/fb/83/89/57/featured_preview_camera_mount.png" width="100%" align="left">